-- Have regard to the conservation of items of heritage significance identified in the SEPP 59 or any other environmental planning instruments or subject to an order under the Heritage Act 1977; and - Have regard to development should be planned to minimise impacts on areas of high biodiversity or Aboriginal heritage significance and should seek to enhance the values of these areas.
+- OI.
+To have regard to the conservation of items of heritage significance identified in the SEPP 59 or any other environmental planning instruments or subject to an order under the Heritage Act 1977; - O2.
+To have regard to development should be planned to minimise impacts on areas of high biodiversity or Aboriginal heritage significance and should seek to enhance the values of these areas.

-2.5.2 Archaeology
+5.2.
+Archaeology

-- O1.
-Protect site locations. - O2.
-Reflect Aboriginal occupation and history in the public areas.
+- OI.
+To protect site locations. - O2.
+To reflect Aboriginal occupation and history in the public areas.